mindkeep/discord-ladder-bot/README.md

 ## Implemented features

 - working commands
-    - ... shh, we'll get there
+    - bot is able to connect to discord and accept a handful of commands
+    - we'll define "working" as able to take action on the database

 ## Planned features

-- Basic bot is up and listening to commands
+- Add some testing before it gets too late...
 - Bot is able to accept commands
     - register
     - print